sgzg/spring-animations/README.md

 •  **Shorthand Support**: Configure all animation parameters in a single data-spring attribute.

+•  **Presets for Quick Configuration**: Use predefined animation presets for common configurations.

+•  **Negative Bounce Support**: Define bounce values from -1 to 1 for a variety of spring responses.

 •  **Fallback Defaults**: Unspecified parameters revert to sensible defaults, allowing you to configure only the essential elements.

 **Installation**